Council Tax Benefit Changes April 2013

 The Government is introducing new rules to Housing Benefit for working age people renting from a local authority, a registered housing association or other Registered Provider.

 There will be a 'benefit cap' - a maximum benefit income level.
 Some benefits will be exempt from the cap.
 Housing Benefit is likely to be the benefit that will be reduced when someone's benefit income reaches the cap level.
 The cap is most likely to affect families with more than four children.
-The date for the benefit cap to start has been delayed by the Government and will NOT now affect claimants in the Surrey Heath area from April 2013 but will have been capped by the end of September 2013.
-We are awaiting the Government to tell us the exact date.
+The date for the benefit cap to start has been delayed by the Government and will NOT now affect claimants in the Surrey Heath area from April 2013 but will start to be capped from 15 July 2013.

-From October 2013 Housing Benefit and Local Housing Allowance will be paid as part of Universal Credit scheme that will replace out-of-work income-related benefits and tax credits to help people move into work.
-This means that help for your rent will no longer be claimed from Surrey Heath Borough Council if you claim Universal Credit Opens in a new window after 1 October 2013.
+From October 2013 Universal Credit starts to be rolled out on a national basis Opens in a new window.
+Housing Benefit and Local Housing Allowance will be paid as part of Universal Credit scheme that will replace out-of-work income-related benefits and tax credits to help people move into work.
+From a date to be announced, help for your rent will no longer be claimed from Surrey Heath Borough Council if you claim Universal Credit Opens in a new window.
 Existing claims will be transferred and by October 2017 all help towards rent for ALL claimants, including pensioners will be paid as part of either Universal Credit or Pension Credit.